axelpale/color-cards/README.md

-# web-app-template
+# color-cards

-This is a template for a [single-page web app](https://en.wikipedia.org/wiki/Single-page_application) built with [webpack](https://webpack.js.org/) and written in [ES6](https://en.wikipedia.org/wiki/ECMAScript) in [StandardJS](https://standardjs.com/) style.
-The template aims to follow common practices of [Node.js package ecosystem](https://www.npmjs.com/) both in code structure and documentation.
+A programmable tool to create printable color swatches for color design and calibration.

 ## Usage

-Either create a new repository via GitHub's *Use this template* feature or copy the files to your existing repository.
 Write your HTML in `index.html` and your JavaScript under `src/` directory beginning from `src/index.js`.
 The build bundles your JS files into `dist/main.js`.
 The bundle is run when you open the `index.html`.

 Install build dependencies: